Suicidal ideation is when you think about killing yourself. The thoughts might or might not include a plan to die by suicide.

 There are two types:

-Active suicidal thoughts.
-This is when you’re not only having suicidal thoughts but also have the intention to complete suicide.
+This is when you’re not only having suicidal thoughts but also have the intention to die by suicide.
 This may include having plans or a method to carry it out.
 (For example, using a weapon.)

-Passive suicidal thoughts.
-This is when you have thoughts of suicide, like “I wish I could go to sleep and not wake up,” but you have no real intention to harm yourself or plans to complete suicide.
+This is when you have thoughts of suicide, like “I wish I could go to sleep and not wake up,” but you have no real plans or intention to harm yourself.

 If you think you might be having suicidal thoughts, talk to your doctor as soon as possible.
-During your appointment, they will:
+During your appointment, they'll try to find out the cause of your suicidal thoughts and determine how likely it is that you'll actually try to kill yourself.

 - Do a physical exam